Dualit: Mica and the ProHeat element

 Since Max Gort-Barten's first commercial toaster in 1952, Dualit's toaster elements have been made using a heating wire wound repeatedly around a Mica supporting substrate.
 Mica is a naturally occurring silicate compound.
-It is completely inert and also can be naturally separated into flat sheets a lot like slate.
-As a result, it is readily suited to the manufacture of heating elements.
-Mica varies in grade – the clearer the Mica, the fewer impurities it contains.
+It is inert and also can be naturally separated into flat sheets.
+As a result, it is suited to the manufacture of heating elements.
+Mica varies in grade.
+The clearer the Mica, the fewer impurities it contains.
 Dualit engineers their elements out of the highest grade Mica which is critical for the performance of the toaster; if there are no impurities then there are no hotspots where the heat conducting wire comes into contact with the supporting silicate substrate.
 Hotspots diminish longevity and cause uneven toasting.
 Despite this, the Dualit elements could still be damaged by consumers sticking knives and other implements into the toaster slots and damaging them.
 Dualit worked on a solution to this and in 1999 patented the ProHeat element, which won the company a Millennium Award.

 It is similar to previous Dualit elements but has two differences; the first is that it has more "winds per square centimeter" – the heating wire was wound around the mica substrate a greater number of times resulting in much improved toasting ability.
 The second and most crucial difference is the entire element is coated in a very thin, protective layer of mica, which allows the heat to escape but blocks injurious ingress from the knife.
 ProHeat elements are currently fitted to every Dualit Classic Toaster, with replacement elements available to be purchased if required.